“Interest in Nature in some form is almost universal. Often people are unaware of it until it is by chance stimulated.”

 As a birder, I am drawn to explore diverse natural areas from desert to estuary, rainforest to tundra.
 I’ve traveled through six continents and seen nearly a quarter of the world’s species of birds.
 I’ve seen places that will be etched in my memory forever: the great mammal migration stretching across the plains of East Africa; the kaleidoscope of colorful sea life on the Great Barrier Reef; the dazzling clouds of butterflies when sun breaks through at Iguazu Falls.

 I began plein-air painting as a child, filling sketchbooks with pastel drawings and watercolors of the Maine coast on family vacations.
 I’ve lived in many parts of the US from the mid-west, to mid-Atlantic, New England, California and Hawaii.
-For the past eight years, I’ve lived in Colorado.
+For the past ten years, I’ve lived in Colorado.
 In 2009, I began painting with the Plein Air Painters of Estes Park (PAPEP).
 That year I also switched from watercolors to oil paints.

 Follow my blog, where I would like to engage in discussions of art and nature.